oliviermtl/test-react/README.md

 }
 ```

-- **Search** - https://dev.api-rest.speedoc.com/users?search=tan : Get search an existing user (ex: tan or test).
+- **Search** - https://dev.api-rest.speedoc.com/users?search=demo : Get search an existing user (ex: demo or test).
 If you have multiple users in the response just take the first one.

 ## Submission